 |Other Revenues and Financing Sources||3%|

-According to revenue projections in the adopted FY 2014 budget.
+According to revenue projections across all funds for the adopted FY 2015 budget.

 Most of the money goes to personnel, including payroll, healthcare, and other employee related functions.